“Brandon, where’s you book bag?”

 1. Be prepared to hear an overview of the teacher’s expectations, daily schedule, curriculum, and classroom rituals.
 Examine your child’s textbooks, classroom library, technology and digital lessons.
 Remember: Your child’s learning tools and how they use them are essential to your child’s success.

-5. Consider writing an encouraging note to your child; let them know you expect great things from them this school year.
+4. Before your leave the BTSN, consider writing an encouraging note to your child; let them know you expect great things from them this school year.
 Tell them how proud you are of them and will do your part to help them be happy and successful.
 They will be delighted to read it the next morning when they arrive at school.

 Remember: Children thrive on love and positive encouragement.